ibexa/documentation-developer/docs/guide/user_management/user_management.md

 ### Other user management templates

-You can also modify form templates in this way:
+You can also modify form templates in the following way:

 **Changing user password:**